pulumi/docs/content/docs/guides/continuous-delivery/pulumi-kubernetes-operator.md

 ### Stack Settings

-Stack CustomResources can have the following properties configured that influence the Stack update run:
+Stack CustomResources provide the following properties to configure the Stack update run:

-- The first is the access token secret, better known as `PULUMI_ACCESS_TOKEN`, which is required to authenticate with pulumi.com in order to perform the update.
+- The first is the access token secret (`PULUMI_ACCESS_TOKEN`), which is required to authenticate with pulumi.com to perform the update.
 You can create a new Pulumi access token specifically for your CI/CD job on your [Pulumi Account page](https://app.pulumi.com/account/tokens).
-- Environment variables to make available to the Stack that are sourced from Kubernetes ConfigMaps and/or Secrets.
-Examples include cloud provider credentials, and other application settings.
+- Environment variables for the Stack that are sourced from Kubernetes ConfigMaps and/or Secrets.
+Examples include cloud provider credentials and other application settings.
 - Pulumi Stack configs and secrets that can complement or override settings in the repo for use within the Stack.
 - Project repo settings like the repo URL, the commit to deploy, and a repo access token for private repos or rate-limiting.
-- And, lifecyle control such as creating the stack if it does not exist, issuing a refresh before the update, and destroying the Stack's resources and stack itself upon deletion of the CR.
+- Lifecyle control such as creating the stack if it does not exist, issuing a refresh before the update, and destroying the Stack's resources and stack itself upon deletion of the CR.